UummProject/uumm-prototype/support/Deconstructing governance.md

 In recent years a new paradigm around decentralization has emerged. technologies such as [Ethereum](https://www.ethereum.org/), [IPFS](https://ipfs.io/) or [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin) offer a new set of possibilities for re-designing most of the systems that drive our society.

 _Governance_ has been echoing within the community for long time.
-And for good reason. **The abscence of a central authority seems to imply no-governance**.
+And for good reason. **e abscence of a central authority seems to imply no-governance.
 Whatever this is true or not governance issues have been all over the place.

 As part of the [Uumm](https://xavivives.github.io/Uumm/#intro) project I wanted to distill _governance_, to later put it together in some sort of tool.
 It was personal exercice to better understand how the future of governance may look like.